Articlearticle

 How EventSuite helps

 EventSuite ties ticketing, RSVP, accreditation, and reporting so gate teams scan against one record — with production ops templates for command centre and live issues.
-Walk the checklists linked above, then book a demo to model peak ingress for your venue or festival.
+For wider show-day coordination, review the event operations platform; then book a demo to model peak ingress for your venue or festival.

 Event Agenda Template

-Use this template to plan conference agendas, sessions, speakers, rooms, sponsor moments, attendee choices, communication timings, check-in windows, and post-event follow-up — one grid programming, registration, and comms can share.
+Plan conference agendas with sessions, tracks, speakers, rooms, sponsor moments, registration dependencies, check-in windows, and comms timing — one grid programming, registration, and delegate comms can share.

 Event Operations Checklist